 - Understand the functioning of the EU Common Asylum System

-- Use (national and European) legal materials with a view to identify the legal status of non-citizens.
+- Use (national and European) legal materials to identify the legal status of non-citizens.

 - Solve conflicts of laws concerning the legal status of non-citizens.

-- Identify the instruments for the protection of non-citizens’ rights in a multilevel legal order.
+- Identify the instruments for protecting non-citizens’ rights in a multilevel legal order.

 - Face-to-face lectures

 - Guest speaker's talks (in class or in distance)